gleidsonmt/GNDecorator/README.md

 ## Primary Structure

-# Etrutura - by Scenic View
+# Structure - by Scenic View
 ## Primary

 ![Structure](src/main/resources/screenshot/primarySctructure.png)

+## Adaptable when the bar is moved
 ![gif1](src/main/resources/screenshot/gif1.gif)

 ### No metódo main utilize |  In method main